Hi! I’m Carrie.

 A little bit about me…

-Before becoming a therapist, I had several careers.
-I know what it’s like to feel lost in transition, to question everything, and to slowly find your way again.
+Before becoming a therapist, I explored several different careers, so I get what it’s like to feel lost in transition, to question everything, and slowly find your way again.

 Education and Training